Unbound3d/weatherApp/README.md

  ![screenshot](images/screenshot.png)

  # Installation and set up
- clone this repo into your machine.
+ Clone this repo into your machine.
  Prerequisites: **python, virtual environment**

  ### set up a virtual environment inside the repo and activate it